aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/_index.md

 1. The corresponding textbox is filled with this image.
 1. The tag is removed from the textbox.

-` `REF note **Note –** If the expression declared within an image tag returns a stream object, then it is closed by the engine as soon as the corresponding image is built.
+**Note –** If the expression declared within an image tag returns a stream object, then it is closed by the engine as soon as the corresponding image is built.

 By default, the engine stretches an image filling a textbox to the size of the textbox without preserving the ratio of the image.
 However, you can change this behavior in the following ways: